AngelikaChalapko/Senior-Front-end-React-FinTech-Wealth-Management-/README.md

 -  Ability to provide short tactical and long term strategic solutions and provide the risks associated with each
 -  Experience with configuration management
+-  Experience with unit/integration/functional/component tests (jest, enzyme)

 ## Bonus Skills:

-- Postgres experience
-- Experience developing in PHP, Java, C#, .NET
-- Experience with Angular
-- SQL experience
 - Experience with continuous integration and deployment
 - Experience working with Jira and Confluence
-- Experience with unit tests and test-driven development
 - Experience with financial services or brokerage industry
 - Strong familiarity with best practices around logging, monitoring, and self-healing applications
-- Bachelors or Masters in computer science or related technical field

 ## Responsibilities:

 -  Dive into code to assist the team with difficult issues and guidance
 -  Designing and implementing simple, maintainable, and performant technical solutions
-- Lead the team to design and develop modules required to meet objectives
 -  Mentor staff on technical skills
 -  Work with product management to completely understand desired deliverables and set the plan for how the team will deliver the solution
-- Participate in the agile development process, reporting up to the local Project Manager and client’s React Team Lead on team status and ensuring all agile processes within the team are being followed.
 -  Ensure that all technical processes are being followed for code development, testing, and deployment
-- Some after-hours work may be required for deployments and third tier support
+-  Some after hours work may be required for deployments and third tier support
-- Bachelors or Masters in computer science or related technical field

 ## Technology Stack Used:
 - Microservices-based architecture